jcs090218/JCSUnity/docs/ScriptReference/Actions/3D/JCS_3DGoStraightAction.md

 # JCS_3DGoStraightAction

-Move forward base on their own direction.
+Move forward based on their own direction.

 ## Variables